Skip to main content

 In most cases, our online Life Skills is accepted by courts, probation officers, and employers in Michigan.
 However, in some cases the court or rules of a particular county may disallow distance learning.
 We recommend confirming with your specific court or probation officer before enrolling.

-Your certificate is backed by a 100% money-back guarantee.
-If your certificate is not accepted for any reason, we will refund you the full price of the course.
+Your certificate is backed by a 100% Acceptance Guarantee.
+If your certificate is not accepted for any reason, we will work with your court or officer to resolve it.
 Simply contact us with written proof of decline.

-Michigan courts order anger management under the Michigan Compiled Laws (MCL).
-Common charges requiring anger management include Assault and Battery (MCL ยง750.81), Aggravated Assault (MCL ยง750.81a), Domestic Violence (MCL ยง750.81), and Malicious Destruction of Property (MCL ยง750.377a).
-Anger management is frequently ordered as a condition of probation or as part of a deferred sentence under MCL ยง771.1.
+Michigan courts order life skills under the Michigan Compiled Laws (MCL).
+Common charges requiring life skills include Assault and Battery (MCL §750.81), Aggravated Assault (MCL §750.81a), Domestic Violence (MCL §750.81), and Malicious Destruction of Property (MCL §750.377a). life skills is frequently ordered as a condition of probation or as part of a deferred sentence under MCL §771.1.

-Michigan's Holmes Youthful Trainee Act (HYTA) allows first-time offenders between ages 17-24 to have their record sealed upon successful completion of probation.
-Anger management is commonly ordered as an HYTA condition.
-Michigan also has specific domestic violence provisions under MCL ยง769.4a that may require a domestic violence program rather than general anger management.
+Michigan's Holmes Youthful Trainee Act (HYTA) allows first-time offenders between ages 17-24 to have their record sealed upon successful completion of probation. life skills is commonly ordered as an HYTA condition.
+Michigan also has specific domestic violence provisions under MCL §769.4a that may require a domestic violence program rather than general life skills.

 Misdemeanor.
-Courts commonly order 8-16 hours of anger management for first-offense simple assault.
+Courts commonly order 8-16 hours of life skills for first-offense simple assault.
 For domestic violence charges, courts may order a domestic violence program instead.

 Misdemeanor.
-Courts typically order 12-26 hours of anger management due to the more serious nature of the offense.
+Courts typically order 12-26 hours of life skills due to the more serious nature of the offense.

 Four-year felony.
-Courts may order 16-52 hours of anger management as part of a probation sentence.
+Courts may order 16-52 hours of life skills as part of a probation sentence.

 Severity depends on the value of damage.
-Courts may order anger management when the offense is anger-related.
+Courts may order life skills when the offense is anger-related.

 Common Life Skills Durations in Michigan